 The bleh is more than just the general laziness that I personally endure day after day.
 It is a broad-spectrum, all-encompassing bleh having to do with the state of everything.
 More specifically: the country.

 I’ll insert here the fact that I don’t know, nor do I pretend to know, much of anything about economics or politics.
 I know the basic gist about how the United States got to be in the economic shitter only as far as how it affects me personally.
-See: Bad Graduation Timing.
-See also: Unemployment Fail.
-It was actually the catalyst for me starting this blog in the first place.

 But aside from the basic facts about the economy fed to me via late night monologues, when it comes to actually learning about what is going on, I typically opt to just say bleh and change the channel or flip the page.